psrc/urbansim2/README.md

 ## Using UrbanSim-2

-Note that the code is under construction and not everythng will work.
+Note that the code is under construction and not everything will work.
 Here is documentation of its [status](https://github.com/psrc/urbansim2/wiki/Implementation-status).

 ### Estimation